-REBEL INVASION!-The Franklin Repository published the most complete History of the Rebel Invasion to be found.
+REBEL INVASION!-The Franklin Repository published the most complete History pository published the most complete History of the Rebel Invasion to be found.
 It also contains an Accurate Map of the Seat of War in Pennsylvania; the Battle Ground of Gettysburg, and the lines of march of both Armies.
-Price \$2 per annum: \$1 for six months.
-A few back numbers can still
+Price \$2 per annum \$1 for six months.
+A few back numbers can still be furnished.
 MCLURE & STONER, Proprietors.